 A total aggregate of RMB8,500,000 was received by the Group during the year ended 31 March 2021.
 After the completion of the construction in 2022, the Group demanded Tiantai Wanwei to repay the outstanding balances, however there was a dispute on the amount to be repaid as Tiantai Wanwei requested compensation for a construction accident that occurred in 2020.
 After taking into account that the balance became long overdue and the current dispute with Tiantai Wanwei, the Group considered that it is unlikely to recover the outstanding deposits of HK\$13,644,000 (equivalent to RMB11,500,000) and hence a special provision on the deposits of HK\$13,644,000 has been made and recorded separately as a line item in the consolidated statement of profit or loss and other comprehensive income for the year ended 31 March 2021.
-The Group subsequently recovered HK\$863,000 (equivalent to RMB700,000) and HK\$933,000 (equivalent to RMB800,000) during the year ended 31 March 2022 and for the year ending 31 March 2023, respectively and recorded as a reversal of special provision for the year ended 31 March 2022 and for the year ending 31 March 2022 and for the year ending 31 March 2022 and for the year ending 31 March 2023 accordingly.
+The Group subsequently recovered HK\$863,000 (equivalent to RMB700,000) and HK\$933,000 (equivalent to RMB800,000) during the year ended 31 March 2022 and for the year ended 31 March 2023, respectively and recorded as a reversal of special provision for the year ended 31 March 2022 and for the year ending 31 March 2023 accordingly.